 When people begin to feel empowered, they will begin to seek more than a sit-com respite between days at work.
 Allowed to select their own media fare, people will eventually begin to search for deeper fulfillment than reruns will ever have to offer.
 In such a media environment, people would find fewer differences between themselves.
 Interests would probably bring about potentially surprising alignments.
 Power structures would eventually become more diffuse.
 The possibility of equal pursuits of happiness envisioned in the American Declaration of Independence would become more of a reality than it has been thus far in its 200-year history.
 Today, consumers tend to seek escape rather than true, fulfilling happiness.
 This escape is made possible through currently immature electronic media, presenting a sanitized view of reality, devoid of most of its real meaning.
 The media allow consumers to feel informed and connected, while in actuality, the connection fostered by these media can best be likened to having everyone chew the same gum or drink the same soft drink.

 The image of our society as one of consumers, demanding production of whatever goods everyone wants, must give way to one of a society of producers.
 Just as the producers in the food chain, the green plants, ask nothing in return of those who consume them, a society of true producers (a truly productive society, perhaps) must ask nothing in return of those who consume what is produced.
 Society must begin extricating itself from the images it has created and return to the ideals that made it possible.

 next will be next

-|1108 reactions||A completely random page from bigcheese|
+|4596 reactions||A opinion page from bigcheese|

 |login or register|